Bachelor of Arts: Interdisciplinary Studies in Anthropology

 From Classroom to Career: Hands-On Internships

-In addition to internships at the Northeast Archaeology Research Center, Anthropology students have also interned at the Maine State Archives, the Nordica Homestead Museum, the Franklin County Animal Shelter and more.
+Anthropology students have also interned at the Maine State Archives, The Nordica Homestead Museum, Franklin County Animal Shelter, Maine Health, Maine Geospatial Institute and many other institutions.

 What can you do with a degree in Anthropology?